hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

 # 24_2_6
+## CCS19 | Learning to Fuzz from Symbolic Execution with Application to Smart Contracts
+* Motivation: The author focuses on improving the efficacy of smart contracts fuzzing.
+* Idea: The author leverages machine learning to obtain the feeds of fuzzy from symbolic execution, which helps fuzzy can achieve more coverage of the smart contract.
+* Design: The author first symbolically executes a smart contract to get some invoking sequences (i.e., transactions or inputs).
+Then they use a neural network to learn the invoking sequences, and fuzzing smart contact with such sequences.
+* Implement: The author develops the ILF to achieve their ideas.
+They use go-ethereum to replay sequences, and construct a network by themselves.
+* Evaluation: The ILF is evaluated on 18k smart contracts, which outperforms the existing fuzzer in code coverage and speed.

 # 24_2_5
 ## ICSE24 | GPTScan: Detecting Logic Vulnerabilities in Smart Contracts by Combining GPT with Program Analysis.
 * Motivation: The researcher studies how to detect logic flaws in the smart contract by leveraging the ChatGPT.
 * Idea: The author proposes a fine-granular prompt approach to submit the flaw description to ChatGPT.
-Concretely, the authors submit function-level specifications and the reason of vulnerabilities separately, which the authors believe allows Chatgpt to understand the semantics of the code.
+Concretely, the authors submit function-level specifications and the reason for vulnerabilities separately, which the authors believe allows Chatgpt to understand the semantics of the code.
 Next, the static analyzer will evaluate the results from ChatGPT.
 * Challenge: The token amounts of the smart contracts are too large, which will cause a large financial cost in training on ChatGPT.
 * Solution: The authors use a heuristic filtering scheme to reduce the number of functions of smart contracts that need to be checked.
 * Approach: The author develops the GPTScan to achieve their ideas.
 The GPTScan first filters sensitive functions, then uses GPT to detect the semantics of the contract and infer key variables and finally passes it to a static analyzer to do the confirmation of the vulnerability.